Getting an inspection completed before you purchase a home allows you to protect your investment and make a full and informed decision.

 - Give you the complete picture, so that home you are about to purchase doesn’t become a nightmare.

 - Provide you with an unbiased and objective assessment of the home.

 A home inspection will make you aware of what repairs and maintenance the home may require now and over time.
 If you aren’t comfortable with what is found during the inspection it can provide you with the opportunity to renegotiate or rescind your offer.
 You can work with your Calgary REALTOR® to understand what requests can and should be made to negotiate a better deal.

 The small price of a home inspection is worth it as it can provide you with the full picture and the peace of mind you need before you make any decisions.

 A Seller’s inspection enables you to identify any problems before putting your home on the market, helps you understand the true condition of your home, and provides you with the opportunity to rectify any issues beforehand.
 Buyers want a home inspection to understand what they are buying and will negotiate the home price based on inspection results so it can make sense to complete the inspection at the beginning of the sales process.

 Getting any necessary repairs completed ahead of time may also be more cost-effective than having to pay for a buyer’s contractors.
 Once any issues are addressed, the selling price can reflect this allowing you to request a higher asking price.

-Your home is more likely to sell faster and for a better price if it is problem-free when it goes on the market.
+Your home is more likely to sell faster and for a better price if it is problem-free before it goes up for sale on the Calgary real estate market.